 The Linguistic Development through Poetry Memorization course comes with one DVD, five audio CDs, a teacher’s manual, and a downloadable student book (also available as a printed book at extra cost).
 The course has five levels which should be used over a number of years.

 The course is explained in the teacher’s manual.
 It essentially consists of memorizing 80 poems over a span of four years by listening, reading, practicing, and reciting.
 The poems are provided for you, and they are divided into four levels, reflecting increasing length and more-challenging vocabulary.
-The selected poems are drawn primarily from those written in the nineteenth and twentieth centuries that are in the public domain.
-Each level concludes with an opportunity for a parent or student to choose a poem of their own to memorize.
-Five or six suggestions are given, but you can choose something else.
+The selected poems are drawn primarily from those written in the nineteenth and twentieth centuries and are in the public domain.
+Each level concludes with an opportunity for a parent or student to choose a poem of their own to memorize, either from the five or six suggestions in the teacher's manual or from elsewhere.

 Even as the difficulty increases through the levels, the course intermixes short and long poems to give students a break with some poems that are easier to memorize.
 The chosen poems vary from silly and witty to serious and inspiring—a selection that exposes children to a wide breadth of styles.